 Destinations at Gozo

-Victoria stands in the middle of the island, at the crossroads of most roads and bus lines.
-The city is locally known as Ir-Rabat, which is also used in maps and signposts.
+Victoria is situated in the middle of the island, at the crossroads of most roads and bus lines.
+The city is locally known as Rabat, which is sometimes also used in maps.
 That might be a bit confusing at times for tourists.

 The citadel, Cittadella, is the main attraction to visit.
 It's a small fortified city or village with museums and other attractions.
 The oldest parts of Cittadella were built already in the 15th Century.
 You can walk around Cittadella for free, but for some places, like the Cathedral, an admission fee is required.